ndarville/ndarville.github.io/_posts/2013-12-15-naming-the-thirteen-dwarves-in-the-hobbit.markdown

 * Association
 * Categorization

 If you have to remember the number `4586486448464`, you'll want to break it down into somehow else than a sequence of thirteen arbitrary digits.
-The same goes for the **thirteen** dwarves (dwarrows) in Tolkien's <i>The Hobbit</i>:
+The same goes for the **thirteen** dwarves (dwarrows) in Tolkien's <i>The Hobbit</i>.

-1. Bifur
-2. Bofur
-3. Bombur
-4. Dori
-5. Ori
-6. Nori
-7. Balin
-8. Dwaling
-9. Oin
-10. Glin
-11. Fili
-12. Kili
-13. Thorin

 I recently saw [this][armitage] clip of Richard Armitage, who plays Thorin, naming all the dwarves in <i>The Hobbit</i>.
 As someone with a dreadful memory, I was very impressed---and then I noticed a pattern.